lengran/OpenPrefirePrac/README.md

 - de_anubis
   - Attack B site from B main
   - Attack B site from mid (B palace)
-  - Attack B site from water
+  - Attack B site from water (B connector/E-Box)
   - Attack A site from mid (A connector)
   - Attack A site from A main
+  - CT aggressively pushing from A main
+  - CT aggressively pushing from B main
 - de_dust2
   - Attack A site from A long
   - Attack A site from A short